FansDB/docs/docs/guides/submitting-content-to-fansdb.md

     !!! info
         The data between Stash and FansDB has to be translated due to different database structure, so not all data fields are supported to be automatically translated and pre-filled.

-1. Fill in the the unmatched data.
+1. Fill in the unmatched data.
 1. Go to **Confirm** tab and leave a comment that explains where your details are coming from.
 1. Click **Submit Edit**.